 Sasa walked for many days to reach high school in Yangon, the first child from his village ever to attend.
 On his return, his community sold their livestock in order to send him to college in India, and later sent him abroad to study medicine.
 Despite having to learn three new languages to gain this education, Sasa graduated at the top of his class.

 In 2007, with one year remaining of his medical studies, the bamboo species, melocanna baccifera, blossomed in Chin State.
 This event, known locally as the 'Mautam’, occurs only once every 40-50 years.
 The fruit produced from the blossoming bamboo attracted hordes of rats, who quickly multiplied in number.
 After devouring the bamboo fruit, the rats turned to the villagers' crops, destroying rice and corn, causing a famine that lasted for five years.

 Though still a medical student, Sasa mounted a response to the famine, treating over 3,500 patients through a makeshift clinic in Chapi, on the India/Myanmar border.
 Through his effective lobbying, with help from friends in the UK, funds were secured for cross-border food aid, which reached over 120,000 people.

 Dr Sasa completed his medical studies in 2008, then returned to Chapi to continue the famine relief efforts.
 Many villagers were sick, and there was no hospital or health service in the region.
 Dr Sasa knew that, alongside primary healthcare, people's wellbeing depended upon access to clean water and better nutrition.
 It was out of this, that Health & Hope was formed.

 Through Dr Sasa’s initiative, hundreds of villagers were brought together to build a training centre to launch the region’s first primary healthcare service.
 150 villages sent two people each - one male and one female - to be trained as Community Health Workers at the newly-built facility.

-You can read more about the impact of our work and our projects in our most recent annual report, or find out the latest news about Health & Hope here.
+You can read more about the impact of our work and our projects on the pproject pages on our website or find out the latest news about Health & Hope here.